containers/podman-desktop/website/tutorial/managing-your-application-resources.md

 8. Use the **Prune** button to remove all unused containers or pods from the Podman engine.

-**_Actions specific to containers_**
+**_Container-specific actions_**

 ![container actions](img/container-actions.png)

-1. Use the **Create** button to create a container using a container or docker file or from an existing image.
+1. Use the **Create** button to create a container with a container or docker file or from an existing image.
-2. Use the **Create Pod** button after selecting containers to create a pod.
+2. Create a pod with selected containers using the **Create Pod** button.
 3. Use the overflow menu to:

    - Open and view logs.
-   - Kubernetes action: Generate and view configuration for a Kubernetes container.
+   - _Kubernetes action_: Generate and view configuration for a Kubernetes container.
-   - Kubernetes action: Deploy a container to a Kubernetes cluster.
+   - _Kubernetes action_: Deploy a container to a Kubernetes cluster.
-   - Kubernetes action: Open a browser to check the cluster status.
+   - _Kubernetes action_: Open a browser to check the cluster status.
    - Open a terminal to interact with the container.
    - Restart your container.
    - Export a container to your local machine.